Gabriel-VM/postman-api-testing/README.md

 This collection includes:

-✔️ GET, POST, PATCH, DELETE requests
+-  GET, POST, PATCH, DELETE requests
-✔️ Query parameters, request bodies, headers
+-  Query parameters, request bodies, headers
-✔️ JSON responses and status code validation
+-  SON responses and status code validation
-✔️ Basic scripting in Post-Request and Tests tabs
+-  asic scripting in Post-Request and Tests tabs
-✔️ Postman variables for reusability
+-  ostman variables for reusability

 You can explore each request, modify values, debug behavior, and extend the tests.